Here are few tips about gas safety we'd like to share with you to ensure your family, friends or work colleagues stay safe.

 Note: Domestic barbecues can be connected to natural gas or LPG.
 However, please be aware that LPG and natural gas are different and you should always use the intended gas in appliances.
 Operating an appliance on the wrong type of gas can be hazardous.

 The more you know about natural gas, the quicker you can respond to a gas leak.
 Natural gas is a fossil fuel consisting of mainly methane.
 It is odourless and colourless and lighter than air, so in the event of a gas leak it may quickly escape, rise and disperse in the air.
 For safety reasons, an odour is added before it is piped into your home so a gas leak can be quickly detected.
 Please familiarise yourself with the smell of unburned gas so that you can easily recognise a gas leak if it was to occur.

 If your gas burner does not light the first time, turn off the gas.
 Wait for the gas smell to clear for at least 5 minutes before trying to light the burner again.If you suspect a gas leak in your home

 Turn off all gas appliances and pilot lights.
-Extinguish all flames.
-Don't operate any gas or electrical appliances, lights, power or use a naked lame or electrical fan in the area.
+Extinguish all naked flames.
+Don't operate any gas or electrical appliances, lights, power or use a naked flame or electrical fan in the area.

 Check your gas meter test dial.
 If the test dial is turning when no gas appliances are on, then you may have a gas leak.
 Turn off the gas meter, contact your local gasfitter and have your gas installation safely checked.